Kweisi Mfume MD-07

 2020 special

-On November 4, 2019, Mfume announced his candidacy for the special election for his old congressional seat to fill the vacancy created by the October death of his successor, Elijah Cummings.[24]
+On November 4, 2019, Mfume announced his candidacy for the special election for his old congressional seat to fill the vacancy created by the October death of his predecessor, Elijah Cummings.[24]
 On February 4, 2020, Mfume won the Democratic nomination, defeating Maya Rockeymoore Cummings, Elijah Cummings’s widow.
 As the 7th is a heavily Democratic district, this all but assured Mfume’s return to Congress after a 24-year absence.
 He defeated Republican nominee Kimberly Klacik in the general election on April 28, 2020[25][2] and was sworn in on May 5.[26]

 2020